Barai-Vivek/GeneralCode/README.md

    - Utilizes Android's `EncryptedSharedPreferences`.
    - Includes a button for a demo task involving encrypted preferences.

+5. **ForegroundServiceActivity:**
+   - Demonstrates the usage of a Foreground Service in Android.
+   - Includes a button to start the Foreground Service.

+6. **IntentServiceActivity:**
+   - Illustrates the usage of IntentService in Android.
+   - Includes a button for a demo task involving IntentService.

+7. **BoundServiceActivity:**
+   - Demonstrates the usage of a Bound Service in Android.
+   - Includes a button to start the Bound Service and perform tasks.

 ## Usage

 To run the application, follow these steps: